 - Frida (2002): Although the life of Mexico City surrealist/folk artist Frida Kahlo was filled with unending sadness, the Julie Taymor-directed, Salma Hayek-starring biopic of her 46 years on earth is a breath of fresh air.
 For starters, it’s actually two biopics in one – that of Frida, of course, but also that of her husband, prolific Mexican muralist Diego Rivera!
 We learn so much about the public and private lives of these leftist, sexually-liberated artistas – including Diego’s dalliance with Russian politics and Frida’s flirtation with lesbianism – that we feel as if we are part of their inner circles.
 Additionally, the film is like an artist’s palette itself: awash in a kaleidoscope of colors and infused with otherworldy, Día de Muertos-touches of imagination that Frida herself would have appreciated.
 (Her post-bus accident surgery, in which doctors struggled to save her from paralysis, is portrayed as a nightmare of animatronic skeletons in surgical masks.)
 And the performances?
 Hayek, as the fiery Frida and Alfred Molina, as the bear-like Diego, match each other beat for beat.
 A triumph.

-- Patton (1970): Patton, which took home Oscars for Best Picture, Director (Franklin J. Schaffner), and Actor (George C. Scott, who famously declined the statuette), is an admirable, though slightly dated, look at the obsessive drive of WWII’s most notorious general.
-Poet, historian, general, madman, four-star general George S. Patton was all of these things and more.
+- Patton (1970): “Patton,” which took home Oscars for Best Picture, Director (Franklin J. Schaffner), and Actor (George C. Scott, who famously declined the statuette), is an admirable, though slightly dated, look at the obsessive drive of WWII’s most notorious general.
+Poet, historian, animal lover, madman, four-star general George S. Patton was all of these things and more.
 The movie’s famous, oft-imitated opening scene features Patton in the center of the screen, an enormous American flag behind him, giving the sort of jingoistic speech of which John Wayne would approve.
 “We’re not just going to shoot the bastards,” he says, “We’re going to cut out their living guts and use them to grease the treads of our tanks.”
-Indeed, the egomaniacal general, who in one of the next scenes pins a third star on his lapel before it is even awarded to him, was most happy on the battlefield, be it during World War II or during the battle of Carthage, so many centuries before.
+Indeed, the egomaniacal general, who in one of the next scenes pins a third star on his lapel before it is even awarded to him, was happiest on the battlefield, be it during World War II or during the battle of Carthage, where he imagined himself as a great commander so many centuries before.
 In general, Schaffner’s biopic follows a three-act structure, with Act I detailing Patton’s exploits in Tunisia, Act II following his unconventional command in Sicily, where he was famously sidelined after slapping a shell-shocked soldier, and Act III following his command of Allied troops into the snowy Ardennes.